-

 Challenge Overview:

-Eligibility: The challenge is open to all graduate students from the Schulich School of Business, as well as partner schools from across Canada by invitation.
+Eligibility: The challenge is open to all graduate students from the Schulich School of Business, as well as graduate students from business schools across Canada.

 Prizes: Winning teams will be announced live at the in-person finals event, with top teams receiving generous cash prizes: